Introducing GraphQL

 GraphQL clients

-After you have an access token, there are many tools available that can be used to make GraphQL requests to Coupa.
-These tools include curl, Postman, and GraphiQL.
+After you have an access token, there are many tools available that can be used to make GraphQL requests.
+These tools include cURL, Postman, and GraphiQL.

-In the following examples, we will be using GraphQL.
-One of the main advantages to using GraphQL is that it fetches the schema and allows you to explore the schema in a user friendly way.
+In the following examples, we will be using GraphiQL.
+One of the main advantages to using GraphiQL is that it fetches the schema and allows you to explore the schema in a user friendly way.

 Things to note in the above image: